eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 For example, let's imagine you are implementing a java generator from UML.
-What you want is to have a template called ``javaName`` which will generate the name of any classifier, with some default behavior and some specifi behavior on classes and interfaces.
+What you want is to have a template called ``javaName`` which will generate the name of any classifier, with some default behavior and some specific behavior on classes and interfaces.

-This is where the **Generation Patterns view** comes into play:
+This is where the **Generation Patterns** view comes into play:

 - Locate the cursor in the template, at the position where you want to insert your ``javaName`` templates;